-2.5 There are clear policies and procedures for the recruitment, appraisal and promotion of academic staff.
+- There are clear policies and procedures for the recruitment, appraisal and promotion 2.5 of academic staff.
 The Panel notes that recruitment procedures are implemented in a transparent manner in alignment with institutional policies and procedures.
-During the site visit, the Panel learnt that the Department of Mathematics has an Appointment Committee that is responsible for the recruitment of new faculty members and renewal of contracts of current expatriates and extension of service for faculty members who are 60 years of age or older.
+During the site visit, the Panel learnt that the Department has an Appointment Committee that is responsible for the recruitment of new faculty members and renewal of contracts of current expatriates and extension of service for faculty members of 60 years of age or older.
 The Committee reports to the department's Chairperson.
 The committee's recommendations are discussed by the College Council and University Council for final decision.
-The Panel appreciates that there are clear and transparent recruitment policy and procedure, which are implemented at the department, college and university levels.
+The Panel appreciates that there are clear and transparent recruitment policy and procedure, which is implemented at department, college and university levels.
 In interviews with faculty members, the Panel was informed that there are no formal approaches with regard to the retention of academic staff.
 Nevertheless, retention is encouraged through incentives and participation in international conferences as outlined in the SER, and evidence provided indicates stability of academic staffing over the years, which the Panel appreciates.
 Nonetheless, the Panel was informed during the site visit that newly recruited faculty members are informally introduced to the university's rules and regulations, and the department's facilities and its staff by the Chairperson.
 Therefore, the Panel recommends that the College should implement a formal faculty induction policy for the programme and evaluate its effectiveness.
 Whilst faculty members are evaluated by students at the end of each semester, formal faculty appraisal is conducted only when faculty members apply for promotion or contract renewal.
-Hence, the Panel urges the College to revise its appraisal practice (see paragraph 4.9).
-Moreover, there is a 'Regulations and Appendices of Academic Promotion at the University of Bahrain' document that stipulates a clear set of criteria which includes research and community service, in addition to teaching and learning activities.
+Hence, the Panel urges the College to revise its appraisal practice (see paragraph 4.9). - 2.6 There is a Regulations and Appendices of Academic Promotion at the University of Bahrain document that stipulates a clear set of criteria which includes research and community service, in addition to teaching and learning activities.
 The promotion policy and procedures are subject to regular reviews and revisions, last of which was approved by the University Council in 2012.
 The Panel acknowledges that the document is comprehensive and that the criteria are fair and in line with international standards.
 On receiving a promotion application, the Chairperson completes an evaluation form, which rates the candidate's professional conduct, planning of teaching, effective teaching and the assessment of students.
 The evaluation form and all the submitted documents by the candidate are evaluated by the Department Promotion Committee.
 The committee's recommendations are forwarded to the College Promotion Committee and subsequently the University Council for final approval.
-However, some faculty members interviewed during the site visit indicated that the processing of promotion applications is very lengthy and slow, while others stated that they are unable to fulfil the current promotion criteria due to the impact of the increased teaching load.
-Evidence provided confirms the lack of promotion from Assistant to Associate Professor over a period of more than five years.
-The Panel urges the College to take measures that support the promotion of faculty members and provide them with the required time and resources to support the advancement of faculty in academic rank (as recommended in paragraph 2.4).
-The Panel also recommends that the College, in collaboration with the University, should revise the procedures followed for studying promotion applications in order to significantly shorten the time required to process promotion applications.
+However, some faculty members interviewed during the site visit indicated that the processing of promotion applications is very lengthy and slow, while others indicated that they are unable to fulfil the current promotion criteria due to the impact of the increased teaching load.
+Evidence provided indicates that only one faculty member has been promoted in the Department over the past five academic years.
+The Panel urges the College to take measures that support the promotion of faculty members and provide them with the required time and resources to support the advancement of faculty in academic rank (as recommended in paragraph 2.4) and recommends that the College, in collaboration with the University, should revise the procedures followed for studying promotion applications in order to significantly shorten the time required to process promotion applications.